RootLeo00/atelier-web-site/README.md

-refactoring of www.atelierdilettura.it that was previously made by autogenerator
+refactoring of www.atelierdilettura.it that is made by autogenerator